 - Stages of general ecological succession in ecosystems

 12. Climate Change

 - Atmospheric greenhouse effect and critical analyses of global warming predictions

 - Global, regional and local actions to reduce greenhouse gas emissions

 - Adaptation to a changing climate (example wildfire)

 The course will employ a variety of instructional methods to accomplish its objectives, including some of the following: lecture, labs, field work, analysis and interpretation of surface weather charts and satellite images, multimedia, individual and/or team projects and small group discussions.

-The evaluation will be based on course objectives and will be carried out in accordance with Douglas College policy.
+Assessment will be based on course objectives and will be carried out in accordance with the Douglas College Evaluation Policy.
 The instructor will provide a written course outline with specific evaluation criteria during the first week of classes.